crismo04/BGD-Space-Invaders/README.md

     - Add Shooting SFX, Alien destruction SFX and background music.
     - Sounds taken from Pixabay (https://pixabay.com/sound-effects/)  with open license

+- UI:
+    - Add an opening and end game screen.

 - Mechanic:
     - The bullet have a movement effect by scripting (every cooldown seconds, it rotate in the X axis)

 -----
 <!-- ## Gameplay images: